Order by phone:

 As long as you don't leave this to the last minute, it’s possible to have the new line activated close to the day you move in.
 But be prepared, as hiccups do happen!

 Think ahead about a backup connection.
 A mobile broadband dongle or tethered smartphone can be a good option to get emergency internet access for at least a day or two.
 BT Broadband customers won't need to worry about this.
-If service activation is delayed by more than two days, a BT or EE 4G Mini Hub will be sent out.
+If service activation is delayed by more than two days, a BT or EE 4G Mini Hub will be sent out with unlimited mobile data.

 For more information about phone lines and broadband setup, check out our guide to phone line installation and our guide to the broadband installation process.